-Dogs live on average 10-13 years, but their love is infinite.
-They miss you when you leave and are just excited when you return, no matter how long you have been out of sight.
+Dogs typically live 10-13 years, but their love is infinite.
+They miss you when you leave and are thrilled when you return, no matter how long you’ve been gone.
+Traveling with dogs is a wonderful way to show them the world and make the most of their time with you.

 When it comes to pet travel, you want to make the car ride journey as easy and safe as possible!
 Making sure you have all of the best must-have dog travel items can make everyone’s trip more enjoyable.
 It can also make planning your trip a bit easier.